-AMSA is Australia's national agency responsible for maritime safety, protection of the marine environment, and maritime aviation search and rescue
+AMSA is Australia's national agency responsible for maritime safety, protection of the marine environment, and maritime aviation search and rescue.
+AMSA is a statutory authority established under the

-AMSA is a statutory authority established under the Australian Maritime Safety Authority Act 1990 (the AMSA Act) and is in control of the safety of domestic commercial vessels and the seafarers who are operating in the domestic commercial industry.
+Australian Maritime Safety Authority established under the Australian Maritime Safety Authority Act 1990 (the AMSA Act) and is in control of the safety of domestic commercial vessels and the seafarers who are operating in the domestic commercial industry.